Our

 has rules as well, such as not revealing curricula or sharing materials

-in practice sessions, and making full disclosure of your intention to
+to participate in practice sessions, and making full disclosure of

 While